National Weather Service St. Louis, Missouri: WXL-45

 WXL-45 is located adjacent to County Rd.
 202 just northwest of Fulton in Callaway County, Missouri, operating at 162.400 MHz.
 The station provides weather and hazard information for Audrain, Boone, Callaway, Cole, Osage, and Gasconade counties in Missouri.
 Licensed to Columbia but identifying on-air as "WXL45 Fulton," it provides local forecasts for Columbia, Jefferson City and Mexico.
 Columbia and Jefferson City are also served by KWN55 in Jamestown, a newer transmitter that provides a stronger signal than WXL45 to much of Boone County and Cole County.

 WWG-49

 WWG-49 is located near Cedar Mountain southwest of Fredericktown on Route C in Madison County, Missouri, operating at 162.500 MHz.
 The station provides weather and hazard information for St. Francois, Ste.
 Genevieve, Iron, Reynolds, Madison, Wayne, and Bollinger counties in Missouri.
-Programming for Wayne and Bollinger counties are provided by the National Weather Service office located in Paducah, Kentucky.
+Watches and warnings for Wayne and Bollinger counties are provided by the National Weather Service office located in Paducah, Kentucky.